allaim/octubunto/README.md

 - Step 9.
 Within "Storage", click on the "Empty" item below the optical disc controller (CD / DVD icon). and click the arrow next to the "Optical Drive".
 In the menu that appears, press the "Host Drive" option to use the physical CD / DVD drive.
 If you are going to use an ISO image, click the "Select Virtual Optical Disk File ..." option;

 - Step 10.
-IWe clicked on the "Select Virtual Optical Disk File ..." option, a screen will be displayed where you should indicate where the ISO image is, select and then click the "Open" button;
+We clicked on the "Select Virtual Optical Disk File ..." option, a screen will be displayed where you should indicate where the ISO image is, select and then click the "Open" button;

 - Step 11.
-Finally,we click on the virtual machine and then the "Start" button.
+Finally, we click on the virtual machine and then the "Start" button.

 Installing Ubuntu Server was basically following installation options according to the following screens Enter the name of your server.